-Unsealed warrants show trail police followed to Bruce McArthur's arrest | CBC News
+What we know about Bruce McArthur and the investigation into Toronto's missing men | CBC News

 Unsealed warrant information sheds light on investigations into missing men that led to alleged serial killer

-Nearly five months after alleged serial killer Bruce McArthur's arrest, unsealed warrant information has revealed new details about police investigations into missing men from Toronto's Gay Village.
+Six months after Bruce McArthur's arrest, unsealed warrant information and exhibits from his earlier assault case have revealed new details about the alleged serial killer and police investigations into missing men from Toronto's Gay Village and beyond.

-Police investigated Bruce McArthur for months before telling public there was no evidence of serial killer

 CBC Toronto and other media outlets are in court fighting to unseal more than 88 judicial orders obtained by investigators in Project Houston and Project Prism.